Ralph Allen School Curriculum Aims

 How we organise student learning

-We organise student learning around Curriculum Areas – subjects - which are listed below.
+We organise student learning around Curriculum Areas – subjects with Curriculum Road Map links are listed below:

 The various Curriculum Areas are taught by teachers who are grouped into Curriculum Teams.

 For an overview and details of what is studied in Key Stage 3, Key Stage 4 and Key Stage 5, see the Ralph Allen School Prospectus by clicking here.
 For the Sixth Form curriculum details in the Sixth Form Prospectus click here.